DreamLab/VmShepherd/docs/user/drivers/index.rst

 Healthcheck Driver
 ------------------

-Healthcheck Driver give methods to check if our application/something running on VM is working properly.
+Healthcheck Driver provides methods to check if your application (or other process) is running on a VM, and works properly.

 Implemented Healthcheck Drivers:

-    1. DummyHealthcheck - healthcheck simulation driver returning always positive check result
+    1. ``DummyHealthcheck`` - a healthcheck simulation driver returning always positive check result.
-    2. HttpHealthcheck - uses HTTP request
+    2. ``HttpHealthcheck`` - uses HTTP request.

 .. toctree::